 August 2015, I wrote the poem Live Rust in response to the estimated 3 million gallons of contaminated water and sludge that flowed from Gold King Mine near Silverton, Colorado to Cement Creek and on to Animas River.
 July 2016, Live Rust was recorded and set to film in MOTHER LODE, a collaboration with filmmaker Kristin Tieche, artist Morgan Rua, and photographer Mor.

-The Gold King Mine is one of near 500,000 abandoned hardrock mines that mark land now comprising the United States, with 12 Western states bearing the load.
-Though one might say costs have far outweighed benefits on the whole, many have benefited from the extraction and use of mined materials while laborers and local communities bear the heavy burden of extraction's immediate adverse health effects.
-I believe the mine breach to Animas River promises to begin universal acknowledgement of looming health threats to persons and communities, inspiring resolved action to safeguard harmful substances.
+The Gold King Mine is one of near 500,000 abandoned hardrock mines in the United States.
+Though one might say costs have far outweighed benefits on the whole, many benefit from the extraction and use of the materials while laborers and locals bear the heaviest burden of adverse health effects.